-Three Springs Metropolitan District No. 1 (the "District") was established in 2006 as a quasi-municipal corporation and political subdivision of the State of Colorado.
-The District was formed primarily as a taxing district to help fund the operations of Three Springs Metropolitan District No. 3 in the City of Durango, Colorado.
-Per an Inter-District Financing Agreement and an Inter-District Construction and Service Agreement the District assesses property taxes in its jurisdiction and transfers those collections to Three Springs Metropolitan District No. 3 to fund operations and maintenance and the repayment of long term obligations.
+Three Springs Metropolitan District No. 1 (the "District") was established in 2006 as a quasimunicipal corporation and political subdivision of the State of Colorado.
+The District was formed primarily as a taxing district to help fund the operations of Three Springs Metropolitan District No. 3 ("District No.3") in the City of Durango, Colorado.
+Per an Inter-District Financing Agreement and an Inter-District Construction and Service Agreement the District assesses property taxes in its jurisdiction to repay long term obligations and transfer a portion of those collections to Three Springs Metropolitan District No. 3 to fund operations and maintenance and the repayment of long term obligations.